jordantsanz/lab1-landingpage-jordantsanz/README.md

 - Regular features:
   - There is a scrollable picture carosel, made with CSS
 - CSS Transitions:
+  - The title words animate in pink as a shimmer effect going across them, pausing on love and date, and then going back to white
   - The navbar is transparent when not hovering over it, and then it becomes white when you do hover over it
      - the font colors of the text on the navbar change colors with this, too
   - The words on the navbar will slightly change color, size, and boldness when hovering over them